auto-optimization/eafpy/README.md

 ```
 You can now install the package.
 Use this command:
 `pip install -e .`
-The `-e` argument means that the installation will automatically update every time you build it again, so you don't have to type this command again.
+It is reccomended to reinstall  the package every time you want to test an update

-You can test the installation worked by running the tests
+You can now test the installation worked by running the tests

 __Run the tests__
 If you have installed the package, you can run the tests by simply going to package root and executing: